grantcurell/projects/LDAP with OpenManage/README.md

    3. Configure DNS to return for this hostname.
 Double check with `dig +short freeipa.grant.lan A && dig +short -x 192.168.1.95`
 5. Follow [RHEL's instructions](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html-single/installing_identity_management/index)
    1. I used Chapter 5 for primary installation
+   2. Make sure you add the requested DNS entries at the end
+6. Run `firewall-cmd --permanent --add-port={80/tcp,443/tcp,389/tcp,636/tcp,88/tcp,464/tcp,88/udp,464/udp,123/udp} && firewall-cmd --reload` to allow the appropriate ports
-6. 6.
-Run `kinit admin` - this allows you to use the command line tools otherwise they'll complain about kerberos.
+7. Run `kinit admin` - this allows you to use the command line tools otherwise they'll complain about kerberos.
-7. Log into FreeIPA server at `https://<your_hostname>`.
+8. Log into FreeIPA server at `https://<your_hostname>`.
 In my case, Windows popped up a username and password prompt.
 That prompt didn't work - I had to exit it and then log into the webGUI.
+    1. Add a user other than administrator.
-8. Go to Users and then directory services in OpenManage.
+9. Go to Users and then directory services in OpenManage.
 I used the following:
     1. Note: You can get the Bind DN by running `ldapsearch` from the command line.
-9. Create a new user and new group in the UI and assign the new user to the new group.
+10. Create a new user and new group in the UI and assign the new user to the new group.
-10. Install OpenManage
+11. Install OpenManage
-11. Go to Application Settings -> Directory Services
+12. Go to Application Settings -> Directory Services

 ![](images/2020-10-21-11-24-14.png)